rjhansen/rpass/README.md

 ### … aren’t you worried about quantum computers?

 If it ever becomes possible to build a large-scale quantum computer, it will be able to brute-force a 256-bit key in only roughly 2¹²⁸ attempts.

+(Kind of.
+I’m using a very rough rule of thumb.
+The real analysis is considerably more involved.)

 I invite you to repeat the classical computer analysis for a quantum computer running [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm).
 It is true it requires much less energy to be liberated as heat, but the levels are still unimaginably large.